improving equity in super

 what is the LISTO?

 LISTO is a federal government super payment of up to $500 to eligible low-income earners (earning $37,000 or less per year).
-The LISTO was designed so that low-income earners generally do not pay more tax on their super contributions than on their take-home pay.
-It’s an important payment for almost 2.5 million Australians, 60% of whom are women and not working full time*.
+The LISTO was designed to correct the tax penalty that low-income earners experience when they pay more tax on their super contributions than on their take-home pay.
+It’s an important payment for almost 2.7 million Australians, 60% of whom are women and not working full time.*

 What needs to change?